 Somatic symptom disorder Somatic Symptom Disorder Somatic symptom disorder is characterized by one or more chronic physical symptoms accompanied by significant and out-of-proportion levels of distress, worries, and difficulty in daily functioning... read more : Children may develop many symptoms or only one severe symptom, typically pain.
 Symptoms may be specific (such as pain in the abdomen) or vague (such as fatigue).
 Any part of the body may be the focus of concern.
 Children worry excessively about these symptoms and their possible consequences.

 Somatic symptom and related disorders are equally common among young boys and young girls but are more common among adolescent girls than adolescent boys.

 (See also Overview of Somatic Symptom and Related Disorders Overview of Somatic Symptom and Related Disorders Somatic symptom and related disorders are mental health disorders characterized by an intense focus on physical (somatic) symptoms that causes significant distress and/or interferes with daily... read more in adults.)

 Children with one of these disorders may have a number of symptoms, including pain, difficulty breathing, and weakness.
 Children may or may not have another disorder.

 Often children develop physical symptoms when another family member is seriously ill.
 Sometimes the symptoms are normal body sensations or discomfort that are misinterpreted.
-These physical symptoms are thought to develop unconsciously in response to a psychologic stress or problem (see Mind and Body).
+These physical symptoms are thought to develop unconsciously in response to a psychologic stress or problem (see sidebar Mind and Body Mind and Body ).
 The symptoms are not consciously fabricated, and children are actually experiencing the symptoms they describe.